anthonydn/co2displacement/README.md

 	<br>File: sat_site_clean.csv.gz

 ## How to run
-1. Open `co2_displacement_figures.Rmd` in RStudio.
+1. Download sensor data above from hydroshare
-2. Ensure all data files are in the same folder.
+2. Ensure all data files and `co2_displacement_figures.Rmd` are in the same folder.
+3. Open `co2_displacement_figures.Rmd` in RStudio.